kesondrakey/kesondrakey.github.io/fluxtower1.md

 <div class="summary-box">
     <!-- Updated background color -->
-    <strong>Note:</strong> This is a general location for Northern Indiana for comparison.
+    <strong>Note:</strong> This is a general location for Western Indiana for comparison
 </div>